openqasm/openqasm/source/language/pulses.rst

 to calibration-level instructions, OpenQASM supports the ability to declare a ``cal`` block.
 Within the ``cal`` block the semantics of the selected calibration grammar are valid.
 The ``cal`` block is of the same scope level as the enclosing block.
 The calibration grammar implementer may therefore choose to allow referencing or modifying values outside of the ``cal`` block but within the containing scope.
-Values declared within the ``cal`` block are only referenceable from other ``cal`` blocks or ``defcal``s that may observe that scope as defined by the calibration grammar implementer. values may not leak back to the enclosing blocks scope.
+Values declared within the ``cal`` block are only referenceable from other ``cal`` blocks or ``defcal`` declarations that may observe that scope as defined by the calibration grammar implementer.
+Values may not leak back to the enclosing blocks scope.
 In practice, calibration grammars such as OpenPulse may apply a global scope to all identifiers in order to declare values shared across all ``defcal`` calls thereby linking them together.